How to Check What ChatGPT Says About Your Brand (And Fix It)

 Document it thoroughly.
 Most AI providers have feedback mechanisms.
 For serious issues, consult legal counsel.
 The best defense is strong, accurate information across your web presence.

-Should I pay for AI brand monitoring?
+Should I pay for AI perception diagnostics?

 My brand is new — will AI know about me?